ncsa/TGI_RAILS_Documentation/docs/source/ondemand/vscode.rst

 Code Server (VS Code)
 ========================

+Visual Studio Code (VS Code) is a lightweight and powerful source code editor that supports development in a wide range of programming languages.
+It offers features like syntax highlighting, debugging, version control integration, and extensions for additional functionality.
+With Code Server, VS Code can be run directly in a web browser, providing a seamless development experience without requiring a local installation.
 The Open OnDemand dashboard provides an easy way to launch a VS Code environment in a web browser.
+To start Vscode, click on **Interactive Apps > Vscode** in the navigation bar.
+You can then select the resources you need and start the Vscode server.

 How to Start an OOD VS Code Session
 --------------------------------------